-Alison C. Casey is an associate in Nutter’s Litigation Department and works with clients primarily on civil litigation, with an emphasis on intellectual property, employment, and commercial law matters.
-Clients rely on Alison’s experience with all stages of litigation in both state and federal courts, including drafting dispositive motions, managing discovery, advocating at hearings and trials, and preparing appeals.
+Alison C. Casey is an associate in Nutter’s Litigation Department and works with clients primarily on complex intellectual property and commercial litigation as well as labor and employment matters.
+Clients rely on Alison’s experience in all stages of litigation including motion practice, managing discovery, advocating at hearings and trials, and preparing appeals.
 Out-of-state companies benefit from Alison’s frequent practice in the District of Massachusetts, which allows her to offer a specialized local perspective on cases litigated in the Commonwealth.

 Notable Experience and Client Impact

 - Engaged in ongoing patent litigation representation of a leading international manufacturer and supplier of electronic components in lawsuits and trials around the country